 How long is each counselling session?

-KINNECT’s adjustment to injury counselling consist of 1 x Initial 60 minute session, followed by 4 x Subsequent 60 minute sessions.
+KINNECT’s adjustment to injury counselling consists of 1 x Initial session, followed by up to 5 x Subsequent sessions as recommended by the Counsellor or Psychologist.
+All counselling sessions are 60-minutes.

 Who conducts Adjustment to Injury Counselling?

-Adjustment to Injury Counselling is conducted by one of KINNECT’s Psychologist who hold at a minimum provisional registration with The Pyschological Board of Australia.
+Adjustment to Injury Counselling is conducted by a KINNECT Psychologist who holds, at a minimum, provisional registration with The Pyschological Board of Australia, or a KINNECT Rehabilitation Counsellor who holds, at minimum, affiliate registration with the Australian Society of Rehabilitation Counsellors.

 Who can refer for Adjustment to Injury Counselling?